Direct Loans for Americans (postgraduate)

 What happens if I don't borrow enough to fully cover my tuition/accommodation fees?

+If you don’t borrow enough to cover the whole of your tuition fees (and university accommodation fees, if applicable), you are responsible for paying the balance.
 You can pay the balance at any time.
-Exchange rates for each disbursement changes throughout the year so only after the final disbursement has been paid will we know exactly how much the balance will be.
+Exchange rates fluctuate throughout the year so only after the final disbursement has been paid will we know exactly how much the balance will be.

 Some students choose to pay an amount up front, using a best guess on exchange rates.
-If you inadvertently overpay (which will only be clear after the final disbursement in February/June) then any overpayment will be paid back to you once the exact amount is known.
+If you inadvertently overpay (which will only be clear after the final disbursement in February/June) then any overpayment will be paid back to you once the exact amount is known

 What about Canadian Loans?

 We are not involved in the processing of Canadian loans and can only provide a brief overview.
 Canadian loans are means-tested, so you’re required to demonstrate financial need to qualify.
-Applications are made through the provincial/territorial student assistance office or website and the provincial/territorial student aid service then advises on what steps to follow.
+Applications are made through the provincial/territorial Student Assistance Office or website and the provincial/territorial Student Aid Service then advises on what steps to follow.

 Can I adjust my loan mid year?